NREL/ROSCO/docs/source/install.rst

 CMake for developers (Mac/linux) .................................
 CMake_ provides a straightforward option for many users, particularly those on a Mac or Linux.
-We recommend that users use CMake if at all possible, as it is more difficult for us to support the use of other tools to aid with compiling ROSCO
+We recommend that users use CMake if at all possible, as it is more difficult for us to support the use of other tools to aid with compiling ROSCO.

 On Mac/Linux, ROSCO can be compiled by first cloning the source code from git using:
 ::